rtaylor034/datapack-archive-finished/README.md

 ## Hard Mobs v1
 **namespace: 'bmobs'**

-Changes a handful of common hostile mobs with intent to combat more interesting and difficult.
+Changes a handful of common hostile mobs with intent to make combat more interesting and difficult.

 ### Zombie
 - Increased health.
 - Can always break doors.
 - Greatly increased knockback resistance.
-- Gains temporary (3s) speed, resistance, and strength when damaged.
+- Gains temporary speed, resistance, and strength when hit.
 - Will call for reinforcement zombies if provoked and not killed quickly.

 ### Skeleton